d4n3sh/thedaneshproject/content/posts/2010-02-19-nexus-one-the-story.md

   - 1013856845

 ---
-A few short movies walking you through the birth of Google&#8217;s Nexus One.
+A few short movies walking you through the birth of Google's Nexus One.
 Man I can see myself owning one soon 😀

 Episode 1: Concept & Design